Photon diffusion in space and time in a second-order nonlinear disordered medium: Theoretical model

 where $E$ is the electric field, $E^*$ being its complex conjugate counterpart.
 In this definition, the electric field is a scalar quantity.
 Indeed, we choose here to neglect the effect of the polarization which is a very good approximation in the multiple scattering regimes where the field can be considered to be fully depolarized~\cite{VYNCK-2014}. $k_r(\omega)=n_r(\omega)k_0$ is the real part of the effective wavevector where $k_0=\omega/c$ is the wavenumber in vacuum.
 We recall that $n_r$ is the real part of the effective refractive index.
 It describes the phase velocity of the average field $\bra E\ket$ (\ie, the field averaged over all possible configurations of the disorder). $\ell_e(\omega)$ and $\ell_s(\omega)$ are the extinction and scattering mean-free paths respectively.
 They are connected by the relation $\ell_e(\omega)^{-1}=\ell_s(\omega)^{-1}+\ell_a(\omega)^{-1}$ with $\ell_a(\omega)$ the absorption mean free path. $p(\bm{u},\bm{u}',\omega)$ is the phase function representing the fraction of power scattered from direction $\bm{u}'$ to direction $\bm{u}$ during a single scattering event.
 For the Gaussian disorder considered here, it is given by

 and normalized such that $\int p(\bm{u},\bm{u}',\omega)\ud\bm{u}'=1$.
 As previously mentioned, $v_E(\omega)$ is the energy velocity, well approximated by the phase velocity for non-resonant scatterers.
 Equation~(\ref{linear_rte}) can be easily interpreted using a random walk picture.
-Indeed, light undergoes a random walk whose average step is given by the scattering mean free path $\ell_s(\omega)$ and whose angular distribution at each scattering event is given by the phase function $p(\bm{u},\bm{u}',\omega)$.
+In this picture, light undergoes a random walk whose average step is given by the scattering mean free path $\ell_s(\omega)$ and whose angular distribution at each scattering event is given by the phase function $p(\bm{u},\bm{u}',\omega)$.
 The absorption is taken into account along a path of length $s$ through an exponential decay $\exp[-s/\ell_a(\omega)]$.

 Let us focus now on the second harmonic light at frequency $2\omega$ corresponding to $\lambda=\SI{532}{nm}$ and also denoted by SHG.
-By generalizing the standard multiple scattering theory taking into account second harmonic generation, we obtain an RTE given by (see App.~\ref{app_theory} for details)
+By generalizing the standard multiple scattering theory taking into account second harmonic generation, we obtain a RTE given by (see App.~\ref{app_theory} for details)

 This equation is very similar to Eq.~(\ref{linear_rte}) except for the presence of a non-linear source term.
-Since we consider second harmonic generation, this term involves the product of two specific intensities at $\omega$ coming from two different directions $\bm{u}'$ and $\bm{u}''$. $\alpha$ is a factor containing all constants involved in the SHG process such as $\chi^{(2)}$. $\pSHG(\bm{u},\bm{u}',\bm{u}'',\omega)$ is the SHG phase function describing the distribution of the SHG source term in direction $\bm{u}$ arising from two linear specific intensities coming from directions $\bm{u}'$ and $\bm{u}''$.
+Because of the statistical average over disorder configurations, it can be shown that the dominant contribution in terms of paths for the second harmonic beam involves two SHG processes (one to generate the field at $2\omega$ and the second to generate its complex conjugate) at the same location and time~\cite{samanta2022}.
+This implies that there is no phase shift to take into account between two fields, one at frequency $\omega$ and the second at frequency $2\omega$ and there is no phase-matching condition as in standard SHG experiments without scattering.
+Thus the SHG process reduces to the product of two specific intensities at $\omega$ coming from two different directions $\bm{u}'$ and $\bm{u}''$. $\alpha$ is a factor containing all constants involved in the SHG process such as $\chi^{(2)}$. $\pSHG(\bm{u},\bm{u}',\bm{u}'',\omega)$ is the SHG phase function describing the distribution of the SHG source term in direction $\bm{u}$ arising from two linear specific intensities coming from directions $\bm{u}'$ and $\bm{u}''$.
 In the case of the correlated disorder we consider here, it is given by